-In furtherance of our work, we have crafted a new fee arrangement aimed at repairing the harm done by “market” rates for legal services.
+In furtherance of this work, we have crafted a fee arrangement aimed at repairing the harm done by “market” rates for legal services.

 - Anti-Oppression “Pay-it-Forward” Pilot: We are in the planning phase for a “Pay-it-Forward” program that has several components:

 - We will soon begin surveying clients about what anti-racist actions they are taking in their daily work.
 We will examine results and share trends, best practices and help connect clients with other ideas and resources.